openpathsampling/openpathsampling/docs/developers/install_developers.rst

 In the ``git checkout`` command, the first thing after the ``-b`` is the local name of your branch, and the second is ``remote/branch_name``.

-With this type of installation, the code is in the directory where you cloned the OPS repo is the code you're running.
+With a developer installation (i.e., using ``pip install -e`` or ``setup.py develop``), the code in the directory where you cloned the OPS repo is the code you're running.
 So you can update to our more recent changes by running ``git pull``.
-You can switch to another version of the code (like a release or the current master) by using ``git checkout`` to select the appropriate code.
+You can switch to another version of the code (like a release or the current master) by using ``git checkout`` to select the appropriate branch or tag.

 We strongly recommend that users working in this fashion become familiar with git.
 Details like which branch you are in can make all the difference